team4909/bionics-docs/content/software/vision/_index.md

 subpage: false
 alwaysopen: false
 ---
-Vision is how the Robot see the world
+Vision is how the Robot see the world.

+There are many vision solutions available to FRC teams.
+Here are the ones our team found most useful:

+* PixyCam.
+* Limelight
+* USB Cameras